Hybrid bikes pull in riders with their ease of use, comfort, and stability.

 Let’s dive in the find out.

-What’s a hybrid bike exactly?
+What’s a best entry level hybrid bicycle exactly?

 There is no exact definition of a hybrid bike.
 Even the broadest one leaves out a lot of exceptions.